FITMath/generate-FITMath.github.io/content/gradseminar/_index.md

 \[
 u_t=\big(|(u^{m})_x|^{p-1}(u^{m})_x\big)_x-bu^{\beta},
 \]
-with $0 < mp < 1, \, (m, p > 0), \, 0 < \beta < 1, \, b \in \mathbb{R}, \, x \in \mathbb{R}, \text{ and } t \geq 0$.
+with $0 < mp < 1$, $(m, p > 0)$, $0 < \beta < 1$, $b \in \mathbb{R}$, $x \in \mathbb{R}$, and $t \geq 0$.

-Full classification is pursued in terms of the nonlinearity parameters  $m, p,\beta$ and asymptotics of the initial function near its support.
+Full classification is pursued in terms of the nonlinearity parameters $m$, $p$, $\beta$ and asymptotics of the initial function near its support.
 In the case of an infinite speed of propagation of the interface, the asymptotic behavior of the local solution is classified at infinity.
 Similar classification for the slow diffusion case ($mp>1$) was presented in a recent paper
 <p>
 Abdulla, et al., <i>Mathematics and Computers in Simulation</i>, <b>153</b> (2018), 59-82.
 </p><p>

  {{< /seminarEntry >}}

 {{< seminarEntry date="September 10, 2018" time="Monday 9:00am" loc="MAC" name="Evan Cosgrove" affiliation="Math Sciences Department<br /> Florida Tech" title="On the optimal control of the multiphase free boundary problems for nonlinear parabolic equations" >}}

 We consider the inverse Stefan type multiphase free boundary problem, in which information on the boundary heat flux is missing, and must be found along with the temperature.
 We generalize the method developed in

 <p>
 Abdulla & Poggi, <i>Applied Mathematics and Optimization</i>, 2018,